Harmonic Forms, Minimal Surfaces and Norms on Cohomology of Hyperbolic $3$-Manifolds: Sharpness of the Inequalities and a Functional Point of View

 \subsection{A functional point of view}

-In this section, we define two functionals $D_i$ and $D_s$ on the collection $\Psi \coloneqq$ \{Closed or cusped orientable hyperbolic $3$-manifolds\}.
-It unifies various phenomena in the last section and in \cite{bdNorms} and allow us to ask new interesting questions.
-The definitions are
+We define two functionals $D_i$ and $D_s$ on the collection $\Psi \coloneqq$ \{Closed or cusped hyperbolic $3$-manifolds\}.
+It unifies various phenomena in this paper and in \cite{bdNorms} and allow us to ask new questions.
+Define